i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-state-manager/README.md

 ## Description

-The state-manager gives you the possibility to set and get states and watch changes.
+The state-manager gives you the possibility to set and get states, and watch changes.

 ## How to initialize